Top Email Marketing KPIs for High ROI

 The conversion rate is the percentage of email receivers who not only clicked on a link in the email but also completed a particular action on the website.
 Even if we are talking about ordering something or completing a form, these subscribers increase the number of conversions.

 Firstly, they can automate some processes in the email marketing campaign.
-For example, when a user clicks on a link but does not complete any action, they can automatically receive an email reminding them to go on the website and complete it.
+For example, when a user clicks on a link but does not complete any action, they can automatically receive an email reminding them to visit the website and complete the action.

 5. Bounce Rate is More Important Than It Seems